Written by Eduardo Velasco Valido, AP, LAc.

 Between 60% and 80% of people suffer from low back pain at some point.
 A high percentage of people have lower back pain and leg pain caused by a herniated disc.

-Compared to a bulging disc, a herniated disc is more likely to cause pain because it usually protrudes more and is more likely to irritate nerve roots.
+Compared to a bulging disc vs herniated disc, herniated disc pain is more common because it usually protrudes more and is more likely to irritate nerve roots.

-But not all patients will experience pain as a disc degenerates.
+But not all herniated and bulging discs produce symptoms.
 It remains a considerable challenge for the clinician to determine if a worn-out disc is the source of a patient's pain.

 In Chinese Medicine, there are a lot more reasons that may produce a disk herniation or bulge.
 To simplify, we may say that every time a joint degenerates, it’s because there is a lack of blood flow in the area, the tissue is not receiving the proper nutrition and is not eliminating toxins, that is why it degenerates and depending on each individual, it would do it in a way or other.